 - Entrance fees to historic sites, museums, parks, and all other exclusive events

 - Gratuities for baggage, porters, and hotel service

-- Top-of-the-line bicycle selection and bike helmet
+- Top-of-the-line bicycle selection

 - Complimentary DuVine gear, including a custom cycling jersey, DuVine t-shirt, water bottle, and drawstring bag